codefresh-io/cap-docs.codefresh.io/_docs/dashboards/dora-metrics.md

 ## Filters

 Use filters to define the exact subset of applications you are interested in.
-All filters support auto-complete and multi-select.
+All filters support auto-complete and multiselect.
 More than one option within the same filter type has an OR relationship.
 More than one filter type when defined share an AND relationship.

 * Runtimes: Show metrics for applications from selected runtimes